Embed a Mailchimp signup form on your website to attract new subscribers and boost engagement.

 Many third-party website platforms make it easy to embed Mailchimp signup forms.
 Check your website provider's support page for guidance if your platform isn't listed here.

 GDPR form fields are the first step in the process of GDPR compliance.
-After you enable GDPR fields on your list, they'll appear on all the forms associated with that list, including embedded, hosted, pop-up and landing page forms.
+After you enable GDPR fields for your audience, they'll appear on all forms associated with that audience, including embedded forms, hosted forms, pop-up forms, and landing pages.